 Driving without it may cause your car to stop abruptly.
-This, too, can be in a place that poses a danger to yourself and others.
 A car stopping unexpectedly on a busy road might lead to others cars hitting you from behind, causing accidents.
-In other cases, your car might stop in an unsafe place where you can not get help.
+In other cases, your car might stop in a place where you can not get help.

 While your car stops, other parts will still function; this action tends to affect your vehicle’s suspension.

 In more severe cases, you may lose control of the vehicle because of excessive vibration.
 Thus, leading to accidents.

 The wise thing to do is to repair and replace faulty CV axles.
 It will save you from accidents and uncalled expenses.